 - The Executive Board elects members in each Wing, which are not more than five per Wing.
 A person may be elected in a Wing for either six or twelve months, excluding the Chair, who is always elected for a calendar year.
 One person may be elected in only one Wing at a time.

 - The Wings elect a Vice-Chair and shared other possible areas of responsibility in the first meeting of the calendar year.
 If necessary, the Wings re-organise themselves in the first meeting of the autumn term.

 III Activities of Wings

 - The Wings plan and implement their activities together with the Executive Board Member/s responsible for the field and if necessary with the staff.
 The activities shall be in accordance with TYY rules and values.

 - Training shall be organised for Wing members in order to launch the activities.
 In the training, the Executive Board Member responsible for Volunteering and the Chairs of the Wings generally inform about the activities of the Wings and the upcoming year.

-- The Wings draft, together with the responsible Executive Board Member/s an annual calendar in the beginning of the year.
+- The Wings draft, together with the responsible Executive Board Member/s, an annual calendar at the beginning of the year.

 - The Wings convene as many times in a year as they see appropriate, but preferably at least once a month, except during summer months.
 The meetings are informed at least at the internal communication channels of the Wings and in the events calendar at TYY website.
 When convening meetings, accessibility and the participation possibilities of international students and students from remote campuses.